 1. It Needs to Age Longer

 Despite what you might think, most wine is meant to be consumed within a few years.
 (And sparkling wine is ready to drink as soon as you buy it.)
-Ronald Buyukliev, the lead sommelier at Estiatorio Milos at The Cosmopolitan in Las Vegas, points out that it’s counterproductive to think that only one moment in time exists when a wine is at its prime.
+Ronald Buyukliev, the lead sommelier at Estiatorio Milos in Las Vegas, points out that it’s counterproductive to think that only one moment in time exists when a wine is at its prime.
 “There are several different windows that will offer different expressions of the wine. … It’s in a good window if you open it and enjoy it.”

 Robert Daugherty, a winemaker for Winc, agrees.
 “Wine is an ever-evolving piece of edible art,” he says.
 “Even if it’s not at its ‘peak age,’ there will always be something to love and appreciate about it.”
 And there’s a quick fix for wine drinkers who just can’t wait, according to Cam Ward, the vintner and co-proprietor of Vineyard 36.
 “Patience isn’t my specialty; I prefer to enjoy young wines by simply decanting them,” he says.